MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 # Windows Containers on Windows 10

+**This is preliminary content and subject to change.**

 The exercise will walk through basic deployment and use of the Windows container feature on Windows 10.
 After completion, you will have installed the container role, and deployed a simple Hyper-V container.
 Before starting this quick start, familiarize yourself with basic container concepts and terminology.
 This information can be found on the [Quick Start Introduction](./quick_start.md).

-> This quick start is specific to Hyper-V containers on Windows 10.
-Additional quick start documentation is available for other configuration.
-See the table of contents for these.

 **Prerequisites:**

 One physical computer system running a [Windows Server 10 Insiders release](https://insider.windows.com/).

 This quick start can be run on a Windows 10 virtual machine if nested virtualization is configured on the system.
 More information can be found in the [Nested Virtualization Guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

+> This quick start is specific to Hyper-V containers on Windows 10.
+Additional quick start documentation is available for other configuration.
+See the table of contents for these.

 ## 1. Install Container Feature